Kyle-Demers08/Data440/HW8/HW_8.md

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/112887807/206788661-b7cc7f84-2170-46f2-91f3-e4db1ff0b4fc.png">

 [JPEG](https://github.com/Kyle-Demers08/Data440/blob/main/HW8/clusters.jpg)

 [ASCII](https://github.com/Kyle-Demers08/Data440/blob/main/HW8/ascii2.txt)

 A: How well did the hierarchical clustering do in grouping similar accounts together?
 Were there any particularly odd groupings?

+The clustering did a pretty good job at grouping things together.
+It did well at getting all the soccer teams together.
+Theres also a small subcategory of teams in the championship as opposed to the premier league.
+The business are also connected with some banks being clustered into small subgroups.
+The politicians are all grouped together with a few seemingly small subgroups.

 Q4 - Cluster using k-Means (2 points)
 Cluster the accounts using k-Means, using k=5,10,20 (see Module 12, slide 34).
 For each value of k, create a file that lists the accounts in each cluster and upload to your GitHub repo.

 A: Give a brief explanation of how the k-Means algorithm operates on this data.
 What features is the algorithm considering?

+The k-means algorithm takes clusters by the closest k data points.
+The closesness is determined by how alike the features values are which in this case is how often each words are said.
+Those that use similar words will likely be similar accounts and then be clustered together.

 B: How many iterations were required for each value of k?

+When K was 5 there were 4 iterations
+When K was 10 there were 6 iterations
+When K was 20 there were also 6 iterations

+The number of iterations will not always be the same as no random state is specified.

 C: Which k value created the most reasonable clusters?
 For that grouping, characterize the accounts that were clustered into each group.

+the k = 5 produced the best clusters.
+There was a group of clusters for soccer teams, 2 groups for business and 2 groups for politics.
+All of the soccer teams were correctly classified.
+Some of the more business focused politicians were mixed with the business accounts.
+As k went up, more clusters were made, and these clusters didn't have a clear reason as to why they were different from each other.
+With k = 5 the differentiation was clear.